RaviK0209/DAA-problems/README.md

 # Algorithms

-This repository consists of Algorithms related problems.
+This repository consists of Algorithms problems.

 Greedy Algorithms